As the world’s most widely used vegetable oil, palm oil also has a far-reaching economic and social impact.

 Oil palms are a native West African crop, but since the 1960s, the majority of palm oil production has shifted to Southeast Asia.
 Today, much of large-scale production is concentrated in Indonesia, Malaysia, Thailand, Latin America and Africa.
 However, small-scale and independent farming continues across other countries in Southeast Asia, West Africa and Central and South America.

-As well as providing a living for some four million smallholders globally, palm oil production helps support the economies of producing countries.
+As well as providing a living for some seven million smallholders globally, palm oil production helps support the economies of producing countries.
 Palm oil production provides direct jobs for four million people in Indonesia and nearly a million in Malaysia*.
 Many of these jobs are in remote rural areas where work is hard to find.

 When palm oil is produced sustainably, it can provide long-term livelihoods for both farmers and producers.